Skip to content

 Network Latency Test

-Measures round-trip browser-to-server latency with 10 pings using fetch() and performance.now().
+Measures browser-to-server HTTP request round-trip time with 10 fetch() requests and performance.now().

-Click "Start Test" to ping your server 10 times and measure round-trip latency.
+Click "Start Test" to send 10 HTTP requests and measure browser-to-server round-trip time.

-How it works: Each ping fetches your site origin with cache: 'no-store' and measures elapsed time using performance.now().
-Results include DNS resolution, TCP handshake, and server response time.
+How it works: Each request fetches this site origin with cache: 'no-store' and measures elapsed time using performance.now().
+Browser work and server response time affect results.
+Connection setup overhead may appear when a new connection is required.

 What is Network Latency?